thyarcanist/EntropyLattice-Public/README.md

 *   `Pillow` (for saving GIF animations, if `animate_random_walk.py` is used)
 *   `bitcoin` (optional, only for the Bitcoin wallet example in `Moirai_QuantumBinDemo/usage_examples.md`)

+## Extra Information
+If you're curious to know why and how exactly is this is important?
+Well... the definitions of QRNG is based in [Hardware random number generation](https://en.wikipedia.org/wiki/Hardware_random_number_generator), Eris is completely software based... completely natural so to say, she is both quantum-native and inherently chaos-based (in a way).
+Though her chaos is literally chaos.

 ## License

 Proprietary - Copyright © 2025 Occybyte